joewalnes/msp430-shiftbrite/README.md

 **Q:** Can this be used with the [MSP430 Launchpad](http://ti.com/launchpad)?

 **A:** Yes!
-See the examples directory for an example, complete with wiring.
-What a fine way to spend $4.30.
+See the [example](https://github.com/joewalnes/msp430-shiftbrite/tree/master/example) directory for an example, complete with wiring.
+What a fine way to spend
+$4.30.

 **Q:** Can this work directly with the [Allegro A6281](http://www.allegromicro.com/en/Products/Part_Numbers/6281/) LED